jitendrakumar07/jitendrakumar07/README.md

   Record work experiences and internships with comprehensive details.

 - **Update All Entries:**
-  Edit and update every section of the portfolio to keep the information current.
+  Edit and update every section of the portfolio to ensure that all information is current.

 - **Remove All Entries:**
-  A deletion option for cleaning up outdated or incorrect data.
+  Delete outdated or incorrect data as needed.

 - **Skills Update Only:**
-  A dedicated module to manage and update technical and soft skills independently.
+  A dedicated module for managing and updating technical and soft skills independently.

 ---